dougalcaleb/instant-carousel/README.md

 To add Roundabout to your project, download and link the ```roundabout.js``` file to your HTML.
 Create another script file to contain your settings, linked *after* ```roundabout.js```.

-Initialization is done with a simple object constructor, passed an object containing all of your settings:
+Initialization is done with a simple object constructor, passed an object containing all of your settings.
+It does not need to be stored in a variable, except where specified by extensions.
 ```javascript
 new Roundabout =({
    // include your settings here...